theramiyer/blog/content/post/2021/the-organic-utopia-i.md

 A friend of mine texted one evening about the craze about organic food.
 This is a friend that gets nuance, open to discussion.
 I thought this was a good topic to write about; I hope this answers her questions, and also helps others who are looking for information about organic food.

-As usual, I will link to all the sources of my research, so that you can refer further if it interests you.

 This is the first of the five-part series on organic food.
 To jump to any topic on the subject, use the list below:

 - [The traditional farming methods](#the-traditional-farming-methods)